-- All meetings are open to the public and all agenda papers, reports and decisions made by the Council are published on the Council's website together with details of forthcoming consultation exercises, surveys and, public meetings, except those determined as exempt from publication. - The Council's constitution sets out how it engages with stakeholders and partners through a combination of joint working arrangements, partnership boards and representation on the governing bodies of external organisations including local NHS bodies, neighbourhood forums, local business and other local authorities. - The council has carried out a wide range of community consultation, for example, to inform the draft Lancaster District Local Plan 2011-31.
+- All meetings are open to the public and all agenda papers, reports and decisions made by the Council are published on the Council's website together with details of forthcoming consultation exercises, surveys and, public meetings, except those determined as exempt from publication. - The Council's constitution sets out how it engages with stakeholders and partners through a combination of joint working arrangements, partnership boards and the annual appointment to external organisations including local NHS bodies, neighbourhood forums, local business and other local authorities. - The council has carried a wide range of community consultation, for example, the Local Plan.
 In addition, a number of services monitor customer satisfaction. - The Council sends every household the annual magazine Your District Council Matters.
 The Council also sends all its housing tenants the 'Your Council Housing Matters' magazine twice each year.
-These publications are also available online and the Council utilises various online communication channels including Twitter and Facebook. - This year, the Council introduced a new look and easy to use website designed to improve the customer experience, and also introduced free Wi-Fi 'hotspots' for easy access to a range of interactive services and information whilst on the move - The Council, in collaboration with Lancaster University launched in 2016 the mobile app iLancaster providing a wealth of local information resources for residents, students and visitors. - The council has undertaken significant stakeholder engagement as part of its preparation of a new Local Plan for the district.
+These publications are also available online and the Council utilises various online communication channels including Twitter and Facebook. - The Council has an easy to use website designed to improve the customer experience, and also free Wi-Fi 'hotspots' for easy access to a range of interactive services and information whilst on the move. - The Council, in collaboration with Lancaster University has a mobile app 'iLancaster' providing a wealth of local information resources for residents, students and visitors. - The council has initiated stakeholder engagement events to inform its future corporate planning.